I've been teaching piano for over 15 years, but this week was my very FIRST Christmas Camp.

 Turned out that I really needed him!
 Things got a little crazy at one point and we ended up dividing into groups.
 I couldn't have done it without him.

 4. Everyone made a simple craft that looked really pretty.
 This music Christmas tree was a huge success.
 It was quick to make and all the parents really seemed to appreciate taking home a nice ornament.
+(Click here to see the video tutorial)

 2 Things That Didn't Work